-Agriculture (e.g. dairy and poultry farming) is a primary source of ammonia emissions and of nitrate pollution.
+Agriculture is a primary source of ammonia emissions and of nitrate pollution.
 Management of cattle manure accounts for about 40% of ammonia emissions.
 Nitrogen is also lost from manufactured fertilisers during application.
 The identification of local emissions sources is the first step in targeting mitigation options such as covering slurry stores.

-An agricultural ammonia emissions attribution map (for Natura 2000 receptors) - shows medium and high emission densities from the cattle sector in Pembrokeshire17.
+An agricultural ammonia emissions attribution map (for Natura 2000 receptors) - shows medium and high emission densities from the cattle sector in Pembrokeshire 12.